How to invest in index funds in Australia

-It can be a little confusing because the index fund approach can be used for all kinds of investment funds, including exchange traded funds (ETFs), managed funds and even superfunds.
+The index fund approach can be used by all kinds of investment funds, including exchange traded funds (ETFs), managed funds and even super funds.

-In Australia, you'll often hear people refer to index funds as ETFs.
-This is a little misleading because not all ETFs are index funds (although most in Australia are) and not all index funds are ETFs!
+In Australia, you'll often hear people refer to index funds as ETFs or vice versa.
+This is somewhat misleading because not all ETFs are index funds (although most in Australia are) and not all index funds are ETFs!

 You'll notice these indices are often cited in the media because investors use them to track the overall performance of a market.
 They rise and fall depending on a range of economic indicators and company news.
 For example, when an economy is healthy, its stock market indices tend to rise because investors feel more confident buying stocks.
 If trade tensions increase between countries, stock market indices usually fall as investors become nervous.

 Index funds hold a selection of stocks that make up an index.
 For example, Vanguard's Australian Shares Index Fund tracks the ASX300 index, a collection of Australia's largest 300 companies.